grotius-cnc/hal-core/lib/readme.md

-In this eare libhalcore.so is present. libhalcore.so is used by the gcc make command, for example linking the library:
+In this area libhalcore.so is present. libhalcore.so is used by the gcc make command, for example linking the library:

     -lhalcore